kaashif/blog/posts/2022-10-16-infallible.md

 an error, please please please don't just return null, throw an informative exception.
 And no - logging and returning null is not as good as an exception.

 This applies in exactly the same way to `Optional.empty()`.
+Just because you're being explicit that you can return a meaningless empty `Optional` doesn't mean that's actually much better for readability than returning null.

-Generic nullability (e.g. null reference or Optional) is never good in my opinion.
+Generic nullability (e.g. null reference or Optional without any context) is never good in my opinion.
 Here are some alternatives:

 * In Rust, prefer Result (which can include a message) over Option
 * In Java, prefer exceptions over null and Optional